 - Wireless latency: roughly 20 - 50 ms (can spike higher)

 If you’re into competitive gaming, low-latency internet isn’t optional; it’s everything.
-Even a 20 ms jump can cost you a match.
+Even a 20 ms jump can cost you a match, which is why it helps to understand how fiber optic internet reduces lag for gamers.

 Reliability During Peak Hours And Bad Weather